Skip to main content

 How do I calculate holiday pay for irregular hours?

-However, to remain compliant with the latest gov.uk guidance, you must strictly limit this to workers classified as ‘irregular hours’ or ‘part-year’.
-Furthermore, if you choose to rolled-up holiday pay, it must be clearly itemised separately on the payslip.
+However, to remain compliant with the latest gov.uk guidance, you must strictly limit this to workers classified as 'irregular hours' or 'part-year'.
+Furthermore, if you choose rolled-up holiday pay, it must be clearly itemised separately on the payslip.

 It is also worth checking historic records.
 While schemes like furlough are no longer active, ensuring historic average pay data is accurate is essential for compliance when calculating holiday entitlement for long-standing staff.
+Note that from 6 April 2026, employers have a legal duty to keep records of annual leave and holiday pay for a minimum of 6 years.

 Detailed calculation examples